ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     d.
 Leave the ID field blank\
     e.
 The description is up to you

-2. Copy the generated ID of the new credentials and put it into the Artemis configuration file _application-prod.yml_
+2. Copy the generated ID of the new credentials and put it into the Artemis configuration file _application-artemis.yml_

         artemis:
             continuous-integration: